Learning Physics at Future $e^-e^+$ Colliders with Machine: Application: Higgs Decay Width ( )

-Fig.~\ref{fig:VBFFW} displays the $\langle H_{EE;l}\rangle$ spectra and the event distributions w.r.t. $H_{EE;3}$ for the $\nu\nu h_h$ and its background samples.
+Fig.~\ref{fig:VBFFW} displays the $\langle H_{EE;l}\rangle$ spectra and the event distributions of $H_{EE;3}$ for the $\nu\nu h_h$ and its background samples after preselection.
 Partly for preselection, these $\langle H_{EE;l}\rangle$ spectra are close to each other.
 But, as was stressed, the discrimination power of the FW moments also relies on the distribution profiles of the signal and background events at each multipole.
-For illustrating this, we show the event distributions w.r.t. the invariant and recoil masses of visible particles in Fig.~\ref{fig:VBFFW1}.
+For illustrating this, we show the event distributions of the invariant and recoil masses of the visible particles in Fig.~\ref{fig:VBFFW1}.
 These two observables are determined by $H_{EE;0}$ and $H_{EE;1}$ completely, as was discussed in Subsec.~\ref{subsec:2j}, with the formulae given by

 Both $M_{\rm inv}$ and $M_{\rm rec}$ (especially $M_{\rm inv}$) demonstrate certain discrimination power in Fig.~\ref{fig:VBFFW1}.
 In the left panel, the non-Higgs backgrounds tend to have a smaller $M_{\rm inv}$, compared to the others, since $Z_\nu Z_{q_{_5}}$ and $q_{_5}q_{_5}(\gamma)$ are produced or mainly produced at $Z$ pole.
 In the right panel, as is expected, the Higgs background events are accumulated near $Z$ pole.